 - performing malware analysis, including static and dynamic binary code review, and web shell analysis

-Students will be engaged on a full-time non-ongoing short-term contract for 3 months at an APS 2-level salary (PDF) during university summer holidays.
+Students will be engaged on a non-ongoing short-term intermittent contract for 3 months at an APS 2-level salary (PDF) from November to February.

 The Internship Program is run from the Australian Cyber Security Centre.

 Eligibility and selection criteria